Board of Directors

 Anthony Santilli is the Vice President of Sales & Marketing at Bullfrog Power, Canada’s 100% Green Energy Company.
 Anthony brings 20 plus years of progressive marketing and business experience in small start-ups and large established businesses, with emphasis on marketing and general business principles.
 Anthony has been a dedicated supporter of the Daily Bread Food Bank both in his professional and family life.

-Christine Yip is the Founder of Organizations for Impact, an organization aimed at building the organizational capacity of organizations across the not for profit, public, and private sectors to improve the social impact they are having in their communities.
-Christine previously held a variety of roles, including Management Consulting positions at both Accenture and KPMG, as well as research positions at the University of Toronto’s Mowat Centre and the London School of Economics’ Centre for Analysis and Social Exclusion.
+Christine Yip is the Founder of Organizations for Impact, a management consultancy that works with leaders across sectors to build more inclusive, psychologically safe, and empowering workplace cultures.
+Previous to this, Christine worked as a Manager at both Accenture and KPMG consulting practices, and as a social policy researcher at the University of Toronto’s Mowat Centre and the London School of Economics’ Centre for Analysis and Social Exclusion.
 She holds a Masters Degree in Social Policy and Planning from the London School of Economics and a Masters in Industrial and Organizational Psychology from the University of Guelph.
+She also teaches Change Management at York’s Schulich School of Business.

 Mark Wilson is Executive Vice President of Human Resources & Labour Relations at Loblaw Companies Limited.
 He joined Loblaw in December of 2006.
 Mark is responsible for developing and delivering the people portion of the business strategy.
 Mark has enjoyed a progressive 23-year career in Human Resources and Labour Relations, in four different industries – Telecommunications, Food Service Retail/Quick Service Restaurants, Death Care and most recently Grocery Retail.
 He began his career in 1990 as a Union Business Agent with the United Food and Commercial Workers Local 175.